Small scale quasi-geostrophic convective turbulence at large Rayleigh number: Results

 Instantaneous physical space visualizations of the fluctuating temperature and vertical vorticity are shown in Figures \ref{temp} and \ref{vortz}, respectively, for $\Rat=40$ (a,d), $\Rat=160$ (b,e) and $\Rat=280$ (c,f).
 For each value of $\Rat$, all visualizations are taken at the same instant in time.
 Vertical slices are shown in the top row of panels (a)-(c) and horizontal slices taken from the mid-plane of the fluid layer are shown in the bottom row of panels (a)-(c); the dot-dashed lines in (a)-(c) mark the intersection of the vertical and horizontal planes in the top and bottom rows, respectively.
-Panels (d)-(f) show horizontal slices at depths in which $\vartheta_{rms}$ reaches its maximum value, i.e.~within the thermal boundary layer.
-The visualizations confirm that the characteristic size of the large scale flow patterns, as quantified by the integral length scale, is weakly dependent on the Rayleigh number.
+Panels (d)-(f) show horizontal slices at depths in which $\vartheta_{rms}$ reaches its maximum value, i.e.~at the edge of the thermal boundary layer.
+The visualizations confirm that the characteristic size of the large scale flow patterns in the fluid interior, as quantified by the integral length scale, is weakly dependent on the Rayleigh number since all three cases show similar large scale structure.
 Moreover, these large scale structures show significant axial coherence even in the absence of depth-averaged flows.
-Even for $\Rat =280$, flow structures that span the entire depth can be identified.
+Even for $\Rat =280$, flow structures that span nearly the entire depth can be identified.
 However, it can be observed in both fields that the vertical length scale of coherence within the interior decreases with increasing $\Rat$.
 This is discussed in the context of non-local CIA theory in the final section.
 The thermal boundary layer visualizations show evidence of strong spatial correlation between the thermal and vortical fields.
 While the size of the largest vortical structures remain largely insensitive to $\Rat$, it is observed that the filamentary structures become increasingly finer which is consistent with the theoretical findings in Ref.~\citep{kJ12b}.
 For the vortical field, this fine scale is imprinted into the interior whereas the interior spatial structure of the temperature field is observed to be de-correlated with the boundary.
 In the next section, we associate this effect to the thermal field behaving as an advective-diffusive scalar stirred by the vortical field and thermally dissipated.